 To the extent the Fund invests in futures, options on futures or other instruments subject to regulation by the Commodity Futures Trading Commission (the "CFTC"), it will seek to do so in reliance upon and in accordance with CFTC Rule 4.5.
 Specifically, pursuant to CFTC Rule 4.5, the Trust may claim exclusion from the definition of "commodity pool operator" (a "CPO"), and thus from having to register as a CPO, with regard to any fund that enters into commodity futures, commodity options or swaps solely for "bona fide hedging purposes," or that limits its investment in commodities to a "de minimis" amount, as defined in CFTC rules, so long as Shares are not marketed as interests in a commodity pool or other vehicle for trading in commodity futures, commodity options or swaps.
-The Trust, on behalf of the Fund, has filed a notice of eligibility for exclusion from the definition of the term "commodity pool" or "commodity pool operator" under the Commodity Exchange Act (the "CEA"), and they are not subject to registration or regulation as such under the CEA.
+The Trust, on behalf of the Fund, has filed a notice of eligibility for exclusion from the definition of the term "commodity pool operator" in accordance with CFTC Rule 4.5.
+Therefore, neither the Trust nor the Fund is deemed to be a "commodity pool" or "commodity pool operator" under the Commodity Exchange Act (the "CEA"), and they are not subject to registration or regulation as such under the CEA.
 It is expected that the Fund will be able to operate pursuant to the limitations under CFTC Rule 4.5 without materially adversely affecting its ability to achieve its investment objective.
 If, however, these limitations were to make it difficult for the Fund to achieve its investment objective in the future, the Trust may determine to operate the Fund as a regulated commodity pool pursuant to the Trust's CPO registration or to reorganize or close the Fund or to materially change the Fund's investment objective and strategy.
-In addition, as of the date of this SAI, the Adviser is not deemed to be a "commodity pool operator" or "commodity pool pursuant to the advisory services it provides to the Fund.
+In addition, as of the date of this SAI, the Adviser is not deemed to be a "commodity pool operator" or "commodity trading adviser" with respect to the advisory services it provides to the Fund.